FoxtrotPerry/FoxtrotPerry-AutoExec/README.md

 3. Launch CS:GO
 4. Read the genetrated text and tables, enjoy!

-__Note: If you don't see the generated text for whatever reason and you are sure the folder is in the correct spot,  just use the command `exec FP-AutoExec\autoexec`.
+*Note*: If you don't see the generated text for whatever reason and you are sure the folder is in the correct spot,  just use the command `exec FP-AutoExec\autoexec`.

 ---